-"..a person who, by reason of his or her knowledge of the natural sciences, mathematics, and the principles of forestry, acquired by forestry education and experience, performs services, including, but not limited to, consultation, investigation, evaluation, planning or responsible supervision of forestry activities when [such] professional services require the application of forest ry principles and techniques."
+"...a person who, by reason of his or her knowledge of the natural sciences, mathematics, and the principles of forestry, acquired by forestry education and experience, performs services, including, but not limited to, consultation, investigation, evaluation, planning or responsible supervision of forestry activities when [such] professional services require the application of forestry principles and techniques."
 [PRC §752]

-The RPF's primary concern, irrespective of private or public interests, is to enhance the control of air and water pollution, the preservation of scenic beauty, the protection of watersheds by flood and soil erosion control, the production and increased yield of natural resources, including timber, forage, wildlife, and water, and outdoor recreation, to meet the needs of the people.
-Consequently, it is necessary that the individual keep currently informed of professional matters, techniques and equipment, their uses and limitations, and applicable laws and regulations.
+One of an RPF's key concerns in the practice of forestry is the protection of all forest resources.
+Whether a public or private forester, this requires a broad understanding of many different fields including: "...air and water pollution, the preservation of scenic beauty, the protection of watersheds by flood and soil erosion control, the production and increased yield of natural resources, including timber, forage, wildlife, and water, and outdoor recreation, to meet the needs of the people" [PRC §751].

+In addition, foresters manage for benefits of forests relative to a changing climate.
+Consequently, it is necessary that RPFs keep currently informed of professional matters, techniques and equipment, their uses and limitations, and applicable laws and regulations.

 In a Memorandum of Understanding between the PFEC, professional societies, and universities with forestry or forestry-related programs, it was agreed upon that a concerted effort be made to raise the visible participation of forestry professionals in continuing education programs through voluntary incentives and recognition.
 The Society of American Foresters and The Association of Consulting Foresters have a voluntary tracking system to assist foresters in the documentation of their continuing education activities.
 Before making planning or management recommendations, Registered Professional Foresters must learn the physical characteristics of the site or area, its soils, hydrology, vegetation, silvicultural characteristics, cultural features, wildlife and their habitat requirements, its land use zoning, and its economic realities.
-The law requires that in implementing a Timber Harvest Plan, an RPF must be available to advise a landowner.
+For most timber operations, the Forest Practice Rules require that an RPF is retained to provide advice to the Licensed Timber Operator (LTO) and timberland owner during active timber operations.

-RPFs must make every reasonable effort to educate clients or employers about environmentally and economically sound management options for their properties.
+RPFs must advise and educate clients or employers about environmentally and economically sound management options for their properties.
 They must take into consideration impacts on and off the site when formulating and executing plans for forestry operations, and clearly point out to clients or employers possible conflicts which might arise from such activities.

-Particular notice should be given to situations which may induce irreversible environmental change, and justification for any necessary changes should be clearly established.
+Particular attention should be given to situations which may result in substantial adverse environmental impacts, and justification for any substantial adverse impacts should be clearly established.
 RPFs must consider and, to the extent practicable, avoid or mitigate consequences of plans and actions that may impact adjoining land ownerships.
-Timber harvesting plans or other land-use management plans must be based on the best available site information, including site inspection.
+Timber harvesting plans or other land-use management plans must be based on the best available site information, including a site inspection.

 Registered Professional Foresters must be thorough and accurate.
 An RPF must provide an adequate level of supervision over professional and technician subordinates to assure acceptable standards of performance.
-The Registered Professional Forester must assume responsibility for all professional documents that the forester prepared or supervised by affixing his or her signature and license number.
+The Registered Professional Forester assumes responsibility for all professional work and documents that the forester prepared or supervised by affixing his or her signature and license number.
 Lastly, the RPF should clearly communicate the needs and benefits of good forestry to the general public.